Office project training program. Microsoft Project Online Training

 • Planning processes

-• Execution processes
+• Execution Processes

 • Monitoring and regulation processes

-• Completion processes
+• Termination processes

-• Project management standard and real management processes
+• Project Management Standard and real processes management

 • Implementation of project management processes

 Chapter 2.
-Quick Start
+Quick start

 • Characteristics of the content of the first project